 The course is delivered in the £7.4 million UCR Food Innovation Centre, an industry-leading academy with an international reputation in the food and drink sector.

 The course provides an in-depth knowledge of the food industry with core modules in food science, sustainability, and new product development.

 Learning is assessed by a combination of assignments, reports, practical assessments and examinations.
-Upon successful completion of the Foundation Degree students may progress onto the one year BSc top-up to gain a BSc (Hons) Food Manufacturing with Operations Management.

 Your overall workload consists of class contact hours, independent learning and assessment activity, plus field trips.
 The following information gives an indication of how much time you will need to allocate to different activities at each year of the course: